subenson/learn-in-public/writing/blog/guidelines.md

 You are who you are and the reader is who he/she is, and either you'll get along or you won't.

 Never say anything in writing that you wouldn't confortably say in a conversation.
 If you're not a person who says "moreover" or who calls someone an "individual", don't write it.

+## Unity

+Unity is the anchor of good writing.
+It keeps the reader from straggling off in all directions.
+It satisfies your readers subconscious need for order.

+**Unity of pronoun:**
+Are you going to write in the first person, third person, or as a participants.

+**Unity of tense:**
+You must choose the tense in which you are principally going to address the reader.
+You can still take glances backward and forward along the way.

+**Unity of mood:**
+Any tone in which to approach the reader is acceptable, but don't mix two or three.

+It often happens that you'll make the prior decisions and then discover that they weren't the right ones.
+The material leads you in an unexpected direction, where you're more comfortable in a different tone.
+Don't fight suc a current if it feels right.
+If it happens the second part of your article will be badly out of joint with the first part.
+At least you'll know which parts are truest to your instinct.
+Go back to the beginning and rewrite it so that your mood and style are consistent from start to finish.